GIS at UCD and on the Web: LiDAR and Remote Sensing data

 1m TIR data in GeoTIFF (thermal imagery for mostly Inner City Dublin)

 All data is in ITM95 projection

-To find out about accessing this data please contact Mr Tine Ningal at Tine.Ningal@ucd.ie
+Terms and conditions apply for use of this data - to find out about t&cs and accessing the data please contact Mr Tine Ningal at Tine.Ningal@ucd.ie